justinpeh97/singlish-english-nmt/README.md

 python3 map_embeddings.py --identical ./../embeddings/emb.src ./../embeddings/emb.trg   ./../embeddings/mapped_emb.src ./../embeddings/mapped_emb.trg   --cuda --verbose
 ```

+It is necessary to first install the dependencies as instructed in the [here](https://github.com/artetxem/vecmap).
+Experiments were successfully ran with Cupy 10.1.0.
 Experimentation revealed that training using the --identical flag works best due to the large number of identical words between the English and Singlish vocabulary.
 It is also possible to train using the --unsupervised flag.
 The --semi_supervised flag can be used by providing a small seed dictionary of Singlish-English word pairs.
+To make use

 # Training the Unsupervised Neural Machine Translation model